 As a kid from the East Coast of the United States, I travelled across the USA with my family to our new home in California.
 The drive in our Dodge Dart opened my eyes to the wonders of America.
 Not just the cities and national parks, but the people.
 My dad would pull into a random town and ask a Stranger, “Where’s a good place to eat?”
 The recommendations were great!
-On this blog I hope to feature at least one Stranger from all 50 states.
-And at least one from every country in the world.
+So if you have a great story idea for the blog, please fill out this form and let me know about it.
+(Sorry, I don’t accept outside posts and links.)

 As a TV journalist and media trainer, I have often relied on the kindness of Strangers.
 There’s always a “fixer” who can translate the language and culture, knows the restaurant that’s open after-hours in Rome, or safely escorts you to the moonlight camel ride on the beach in Karachi.
 Advice from the locals can enhance your personal security, as well as your travel experiences.

-Under the name strangersblog, I’m in the top 1% of Los Angeles-based reviewers on Trip Advisor, with nearly 200,000 readers around the world.
+Under the name strangersblog, I’m in the top 1% of Los Angeles-based reviewers on Trip Advisor, with more than 300,000 readers around the world.
 Thanks for being one of them!
+I’ve posted more than 900 reviews from all over the world.
+Follow me on Trip Advisor to find them all in one place.

 And if you’d like to work with this blog on a story idea, please get in touch.
 Or download our media kit to learn more about our growing audience of passionate travelers and other journalists.
 I’d love to add you to the growing list of travel organizations who have sponsored our posts.